 - Chronic fatigue syndrome

-This tincture contains pant metallothones whihc are heavy metal chelators that grab heavy meatls and remove them from the body in combinations with mineral rich herbs that oppose and eliminate heavy metals, combined with liver herbs as the liver and the bowel are responsible for the elimination of the heavy metals.
+This tincture contains pant metallothones whihc are heavy metal chelators that grab heavy metals and remove them from the body in combinations with mineral rich herbs that oppose and eliminate heavy metals, in addition to liver herbs as the liver and the bowel are responsible for the elimination of the heavy metals.

 Lifestyle advice to prevent toxic heavy metal accumulation

 Eating breakfast, regular meals, and healthy snacks prevents lead poisoning as absorption of heavy metals is increased after fasting.